- Debit vs Credit in Accounting

 #3 – Replenishment

-If petty cash balance becomes very low then petty cash is replenished via cheque.
+If petty cash balance becomes very low then it is replenished via cheque.

 Contra – Petty Cash A/c Dr. xxxx